azadbolour/boardgame/BACKLOG.md

   Possibly provide a way for the user to see which two-letter words are allowed.
   Maybe a button or a hover action.

+- Start game should tell user who is going first.

+  starting the game ..., bot gets to start and is gearing up ..., you get to start ...

+  Disable after first play.

+- After a game ends, start game should be enabled again.

+- Additional information on the game page: Server name on the UI.
+  Powered by Haskell, or Scala.
+Copyright.
+Build number.

+## User Suggestions

+- Provide a 'vowels' option: if checked the tray is guaranteed to have at least one vowel.

+- Towards the end of the game, based on the values remaining open slots on the board it becomes decidable whether the losing side can possibly catch up.
+If the user is on the losing side, an option may be provided to resign.

 ## Known Issues

 - Security.
 CORS.
 Generally cross origin requests are disallowed.